wysh2503/object-detection/README.md

 Detect objects using pre-trained neural network

 ## Tracking object with OpenCV
-https://ehsangazar.com/object-tracking-with-opencv-fd18ccdd7369
+Locating an object in successive frames of a video is called tracking.
+Usually tracking algorithms are faster than detection algorithms.
+When you are tracking an object that was detected in the previous frame, you know a lot about the appearance of the object.
+For a good comparison of OpenCV Tracker Algorithms, read the following link: https://ehsangazar.com/object-tracking-with-opencv-fd18ccdd7369

 ## Real-time Object Detection using SSD MobileNet V2